matloff/fastBigStat/README.md

   same.
 Without large sample theory, in most cases we would not be able to derive the exact distribution of the MLE.

+* The situation with linear regression models is similar, as will be seen below.

 * The famous statistician George Box famously said, "All models are wrong, but some are useful."
 No parametric model is truly correct in Practice.
 No one is 10 feet tall, and no one's weight is negative.